Here are a few of the most common questions from parents and prospective families:

 Registration begins the first week of February for the following academic year.

 Yes!
-We hold an annual open house in early February.
+We hold an annual open house in late early February.
 It’s a great opportunity to see our school and meet our teachers.
 You do not need to register to attend open house.
 Children are always welcome!

 Absolutely!
 A tour can be scheduled at any time throughout the year.
 Children are always welcome.
 To set up a tour, contact our director at director@opcoop.com.